TUDelft-PRIME-Books/Linear-Algebra/Chapter9/MarkovChains.md

 :::{admonition} Proof of {prf:ref}`Thm:MarkovChains:PerronFrobenius`
 :class: tudproof

 The proof is quite complicated and falls outside the scope of this text.
+We refer to for example [Perron–Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem).

 :::